 To see how our St. Charles campuses throughout Central Oregon have pitched in to care for all patients throughout the pandemic, take a look at our latest video.

 In the latest on the vaccine front, our tri-county effort continues at the Deschutes Fair & Expo Center, where we are actively providing second doses to thousands of Central Oregonians.
 This morning, we opened up scheduling for 1,000 first doses to be administered Sunday, and by this afternoon, those were already completely full.

 The good news is that the state has issued a new vaccine allocation plan and we will be adding new appointments to the schedule each week.
 Going forward, we expect Deschutes County to announce information on appointment availability on Fridays, with scheduling opening on Saturdays.
 To ensure you receive those announcements, we suggest connecting with the county's communication channels.
 And to be clear, this is a tri-county effort, so this information applies to residents of Crook and Jefferson counties as well.

 I want to emphasize this: As they did today, these vaccine appointments will fill up quickly.
 If you miss out one week, please don't fret.
 More will open up in the following weeks.
 You'll have more chances to get an appointment.
 And we will repeat this process until everyone who wants a vaccine gets one.

 If you are eligible to receive a vaccine, you can also check our St. Charles website for appointments at any time.
 If you need help registering online, refer to this video tutorial.
-A hotline is available for support from 9 a.m. to 5 p.m. seven days a week.
+A hotline is available for support from 9 a.m. to 5 p.m.
+Monday through Friday and 9 a.m. to 1 p.m. on Saturday.
 The number to call is 541-699-5109.